 The options for Hyperfocus and mindfulness are limitless, any healthy pursuit you are interested in can be fair game.
 But make sure you keep in mind that we often have difficulty coming out of hyperfocus so make sure you time it when it works best for you.
 Probably not right before you need to leave for work.
 Or before bed…I learned that one the hard way.

 Connect with Me

-Now, I want to know your top mindfulness meditation for ADHD strategy!
+I showed you mind, now show me yours!
+I want to know your top mindfulness meditation for ADHD strategy.
 What way do you practice that works best for you?
 Which are you most interested in trying?

 And don’t forget to let me know how it goes!